On $\ell_p$-hyperparameter Learning via Bilevel Nonsmooth Optimization: Introduction

 Hyperparameters are parameters that are set manually outside of a learning algorithm in the context of machine learning.
 Hyperparameters often play important roles in exhibiting a high prediction performance.
 For example, a regularization parameter controls a trade-off between the regularization (i.e., model complexity) and the training set error (i.e., empirical error).
 If the hyperparameters are tuned properly, the predictive performance of learning algorithms will be increased.

-Hyperparameter optimization is the task of finding (near) optimal values of hyperparameters.
+Hyperparameter optimization or learning is the task of finding (near) optimal values of hyperparameters.
 There are mainly a few methods currently in use for supervised learning.
 The most popular one would be grid search.
 The method is to divide the space of possible hyperparameter values into regular intervals (a grid), train a learning model using training data for all values on the grid sequentially or preferably in parallel, and choose the best one with the highest prediction accuracy tested on validation data with e.g., using cross validation.

-There is another technique for hyperparameter tuning; random search that evaluates learning models for randomly sampled hyperparameter values or more sophisticated method called Bayesian optimization \cite{Mockus1978}.
+There are other techniques for hyperparameter optimization; random search that evaluates learning models for randomly sampled hyperparameter values or more sophisticated method called Bayesian optimization \citep{Mockus1978}.
 To find a classifier/regressor with good prediction performance, it is reasonable to minimize the validation error in terms of hyperparameters.
-However we do not know the function of validation error in terms of hyperparameters, while we can compute the validation error of a classifier/regressor obtained with given hyperparameter values.
-For such a black-box (meaning unknown) objective function $\bar{f}$, Bayesian optimization algorithms use previous observations $\bar{f}(\bm \lambda)$ of the function at some hyperparameter values $\bm \lambda$ to determine the next point $\bm \lambda^+$ to evaluate based on the assumption that the objective function can be described by a Gaussian process as a prior.
-There is still the essential question unresolved; how to choose a kernel for the Gaussian Process, how to choose the range of values to search in, and lots of implementation details.
+However we do not know the explicit form of the validation error function, say $\bar{f}$, represented with hyperparameter, while we are able to compute the validation error of a classifier/regressor obtained with given hyperparameters $\blambda$, i.e., $\bar{f}(\blambda)$.
+For such a black-box (meaning unknown) objective function $\bar{f}$, Bayesian optimization algorithms use previous observational values $\bar{f}(\blambda)$ at some hyperparameter values $\bm \lambda$ to determine the next point $\bm \lambda^+$ to evaluate $\bar{f}(\blambda^+)$.
+This is based on the assumption that the function $\bar{f}$ is described by a Gaussian process as a prior.
+There are still essential questions unresolved; how to select a kernel for the Gaussian process, how to select the range of values to search in, and lots of implementation details.
+As regards a comprehensive survey of hyperparameter optimization, we refer to \citep{feurer_hyperparameter_2018}.